pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/who-am-i/_index.md

 ---
-title: "Who am I? — Phases of Identity"
+title: "The Core: Who am I? — Phases of Identity"
 description: "A sequence of documented identity phases reflecting the evolution of thought and system formation."
 keywords: ["Anna Pivtorak", "identity", "evolution", "phases", "system thinking"]
 weight: 10